 Figure 12-25.
 Adding a new mobile application

 In Address input http://<your computer IP>/hello_1c_mob.
-Instead of <your computer IP> insert IP of the computer where you have the web server with published mobile application.
+Instead of <your computer IP> insert IP of the computer where you have the web server with the published mobile application.

 Notice: To find out the computer IP, see its network connection properties.
 The mobile device and the server should be in the same network.
 The easiest way of doing that is using a Wi-Fi router.
-Both, the computer with web server, and the mobile device should be connected to it.
+Both, the computer with a web server, and the mobile device should be connected to it.

 Then, tap Download.